septic tank

 Are flushable wipes safe for septic systems?

 The so-called “flushable” wipes should not be used since they can clog septic systems.
-When you are on a septic system, you should avoid flushing anything down the toilets other than toilet paper and waste from humans, even though some brands may claim that their products are safe for septic systems.
+When you are in a septic system, you should avoid flushing anything down the toilets other than toilet paper and waste from humans, even though some brands may claim that their products are safe for septic systems.
 In point of fact, it is sound advice to adhere to, regardless of whether you are linked to a municipal sewer system or you have a septic system.

 Other items you shouldn’t flush include: